Fisheries intelligence, structured for analysts who can’t afford to be wrong.

 - Reconcile OFAC / EU / UK / UN lists to vessels by IMO and to entities by alias

-- Detect shell-company ownership patterns via the 297-edge entity relationship graph
+- Detect shell-company ownership patterns via the entity relationship graph

 - Join to country IUU assessments and subsidy profiles for flag-state risk